JNOSQL/jnosql-book/en/part2/chapter2_4_1.md

 DocumentCondition nameNotEqualsAda = nameEqualsAda.negate();
 ```

-If there isn't condition at the query that means the query will try to retrieve all information from the database, look like a “`select * from database`” in a relational database, just to remember the return depends on from driver.
-Once the NoSQL with extensive data that is not recommended.
+If there isn't a condition in the query that means the query will try to retrieve all information from the database, similar to a “`select * from database`” in a relational database, just remembering that the return depends on the driver.
+It is important to say that not all NoSQL databases have support for this resource.

 DocumentQuery also has pagination feature to define where the data start, and it limits.